Adopt-A-Pothole/adopt-a-pothole/_PRESS-RELEASE.md

 ## Heading
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  <h1> Adopt-A-Pothole </h1>

 ## Sub-Heading
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  <h2>Fixing the potholes of New Orleans, one donation at a time </h2>

 ## Summary
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  <p>Adopt-A-Pothole allows users to report potholes in their area, those users are then are allowed to donate to get the pothole repaired.
+Users will also have the ability to search potholes in their area to help fix up potholes in places of their choosing. </p>

 ## Problem
   > Describe the problem your product solves.
+  <p>New Orleanians are very familiar with potholes around the city.
+Some of these potholes have been here for years and no one seems to be in a rush to get it fixed.  </p>

 ## Solution
   > Describe how your product elegantly solves the problem.
+ <p>By enabling users to donate to get potholes in their area fixed, we can speed up the process of repair for many New Orleans neighborhood potholes. </p>

 ## Quote from You
   > A quote from a spokesperson in your company.
+  <p> Pothole?
+More like, not-a-hole </p>

 ## How to Get Started
   > Describe how easy it is to get started.
+  <p> Users may search and donate to potholes as needed.
+In order to create a new pothole to start accepting donations for, a user must login.

 ## Customer Quote
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  <p>'Wow, my neighborhood had so many potholes, now my kids can skateboard in the street!' </p>

 ## Closing and Call to Action
   > Wrap it up and give pointers where the reader should go next.
+  <p> Find troublesome potholes in your area today and start donating to get them repaired! </p>